October 15, 2019

 Mesmer developed a system called “animal magnetism.”

-This process would wave a series of magnets around the grieving person to induce healing and calm.
+This process involved waving a series of magnets around the grieving person to induce healing and calm.
 The medical society has never approved his research, and most modern-day hypnosis experts believe that he induced a trance by waving his hands around his subjects.
-To honor this pioneer, the name Mesmerize is attributed to his name.
+To honor this pioneer, the name Mesmerize is attributed to him.

 In the 19th century, James Esdaile operated on patients without anesthesia.
 He put his patients in a hypnotic trance.
 More than 1,000 patients have been operated on in this way.
 It was the first time that there was hypnosis.